Version 11.7 of Unicon

 fattrib(x, s) - get file attribute

-This Windows Icon function is subsumed by stat() and
+This Windows Icon function is subsumed by stat()

 is no longer built-in.